 The CHI PRO hair dryer is a 1,500-watt hair dryer that combines ceramic and ionic heating technologies.
-It has a ceramic heater and an ion generator, along with ionic infrared light.
+It has a ceramic heater and an ion generator, along with ionic infrared light, which isn't something commonly found on the best hair dryers (opens in new tab).
 IR light makes the heat gentler on your hair, so you can apply higher levels of heat without compounding the damage to your hair.

 CHI markets its dryer as having a lightweight, ergonomic design.
 At 1.7 pounds, the PRO is actually one of the heavier blow dryers we tested, but the ergonomic design offsets the unit’s heft, and it has a comfortable grip.

 “You feel every bit of its weight, which isn’t bad because the balance is good,” said our lab manager.
 “The dryer comes across as very solid.”